ovh/cds/README.md

 #### Command Line Interface (cdsctl): 100% of features supported

-All you can do with the UI is available via the Command-Line Interface (CLI), named "cdsctl". cdsctl is available on all the OS: Darwin, FreeBSD, Linux, OpenBSD... cdsctl will allow you to create, launch, export, import your workflows, monitor your CDS, and navigate through your projects, and workflows.
+All you can do with the UI is available via the Command-Line Interface (CLI), named "cdsctl". cdsctl is available on all the OS: Darwin, FreeBSD, Linux, OpenBSD... cdsctl will allow you to create, launch, export, import your workflows, monitor your CDS and navigate through your projects and workflows.
 No need to go to the UI of CDS or your repository manager to check the status of your commit, `git push && cdsctl workflow --track` will display your workflow in your command line.

 #### REST API & SDK